 There is no vaccine to prevent feline infectious peritonitis, and none of the available treatments actually cure the disease.
 Treatments are available to relieve some of the symptoms and extend the cat’s chances of recovery.

-The goal is to reduce the damage done to the sphincter and to minimize the chances of recurrence in the future.
+The goal is to reduce the damage done to the sphincter and minimize the chances of recurrence in the future.
 Cats with FIP typically get better within a week, but it’s important to continue treatment even if symptoms don’t disappear.

 As the disease progresses, it becomes more difficult to control and eventually becomes fatal.